youweichen0208/YC-Tech-Blog/src/backend/transact-sql.md

 A subquery is a SELECT query that is nested within another SELECT, INSERT, UPDATE, or DELETE statement.
 A subquery can also be nested inside another subquery.

-### Use Cases:

-1. When we need to use an already prefiltered table's result set in another query.
-2. Increase performance using a prefiltered table
-3. Increase readability

 ## The difference between Subquery and Join:

 - **Purpose**: